seanpm2001/Its-time-to-cut-WideVine-DRM/README.md

 Basically, almost any online video streaming service should be avoided, as the majority of them use DRM and you can't use the site without losing your freedom.
 It isn't worth it.
 Send the [MPAA](https://en.wikipedia.org/wiki/Motion_Picture_Association) a message and stop streaming these shows.

-You should also avoid any "free with ads" options on the following sites (as this method requires DRM)
+You should also avoid any "free with ads" or "paid" options on the following sites (as this method requires using WideVine DRM)

 [YouTube](https://www.youtube.com)

+Note: YouTube has a form of "light DRM" (not WideVine) on all parts of the site.
+You can still view the page without installing DRM, but this light DRM prevents you from just right clicking and saving the video to your hard disk/other storage medium.
+It can easily be circumvented with [YouTube-DL](https://github.com/ytdl-org/youtube-dl/) along with tens of thousands of other video downloading tools.
+Google usually updates the light DRM monthly, so that it is harder for them to do this.
+It doesn't work, as video downloaders will push out an update before you can even experience issues downloading (providing you keep your video downloader up to date)

 You can also protest DRM with a message on your projects `README.md` file.
 Here is what I use: